High school fundraising ideas

 Movies in the park

-Ask your community members to join you for a series of movies in the park this summer.
-Screen a classic or trending movie somewhere scenic, and sell popcorn, drinks, and other refreshments.
+Invite your community to enjoy a summer movie series in the park.
+Screen a classic or trending film somewhere scenic, and sell popcorn, drinks, and other refreshments.

-Sell tickets online, check guests in with your mobile app, and offer easy payment methods like scan-to-donate for on-the-spot donations.
+Sell tickets online, check guests in with your mobile app, and offer easy payment options like scan-to-donate for on-the-spot donations.

 Street clean up